MUST Read Before Launching a WHMCS Site: Bugs & Issues

 Part of this credit is used to renew a service that costs 10 € / year.
 Here is the resulting invoice:

-Now we have another problem.
-Invoice amount is zero hence no payment is required.
+Invoice amount is zero.
+No payment is required.
 In some countries this kind of invoice not only is unnecessary but can't be registered

-The remaining balance is 87.80 € that we use for subsequent renewals:
+We use the remaining balance is 87.80 € for subsequent renewals:

-To overcome this absurde issue, we created a feature to charge VAT on Add Funds invoices.
-Instead of creating this mess, we issue an "Add Funds" invoice that includes VAT like follows:
+To overcome this whole craziness, I created a feature that charges VAT on Add Funds Invoices.
+Basically I issue an "Add Funds" invoice that includes VAT as follows:

 - Subtotal: 100 €